Ajith-Bondili/Ajith-Bondili/README.md

 Full Stack Developer
 --------------------

 When the COVID-19 lockdown hit, I slowly started to learn to code and never looked back.
 Whether it be from my own mistakes or through my success, I love to learn!

-Studying Computer Science at the University Of Waterloo (Class of 2029) "Knowledge Is Power" - Sir Francis Bacon
+"Knowledge Is Power" - Sir Francis Bacon

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [ajithbon05@gmail.com](mailto:ajithbon05@gmail.com)